 A novel corona virus caused an outbreak of pneumonia in Wuhan (China) in December 2019.
-Since then the virus infected more than forty five million people and caused the death of more than one million patients.
+Since then the virus infected more than sixty one million people and caused the death of more than one million patients.

 Although the presence of the virus can be detected by an appropriate test, however we cannot screen for SARS-CoV-2 infection in the whole population.
 We do not know who are infected already, and who are the asymptomatic carriers of the virus.
 Consequently, we can only find and isolate those, who are having the highest chance to get infected and to develop more severe disease or death.

 Based on the latest scientific data SARS-CoV-2 virus infected patients, who had severe complications or died, belonged to the older age groups, furthermore 46.4% had known co-morbidities (JAMA).
 According to a study published in the JAMA recently, patients who were hospitalised due to Covid-19 infection 31.2% had hypertension, 10.1% diabetes, 14.5% cardiovascular disease and 5.1% cerebrovascular diseases, respectively.
 Moreover, among those who required intensive care unit (ICU) management hypertension was present in 58.3%, cardiovascular disease in 25%, cerebrovascular disease in 16.7% (JAMA).